Quantcast

 Emotional and Psychological Effects of Parkinson’s Disease

-The effect of PD on physical health has been well known and it is also discussed in our article - Symptoms of PD.
-The treatment of the physical effects involves medication, physiotherapy and many other methods.
+The effect of Parkinson's Disease on physical health has been well known, and it is also discussed in our article - Symptoms of PD.
+Treating the physical effects involves medication, physiotherapy, and many other methods.

 Subtle or Pronounced - but Yes!